England at the 1998 Commonwealth Games

 England competed at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia, between 11 and 21 September 1998.
 England were represented by the Commonwealth Games Council for England (CGCE).
 England joined the Commonwealth of Nations as part of the United Kingdom in 1931.

-In this competition England finished second in the medals table behind Australia.
+England finished second in the medal table behind Australia, with 36 gold medals, 47 silver medals and 52 bronze medals.